kiransalve/Power-BI/Learn with Gigs/Questions.md

 Key Characteristics :

-1. Contains descriptive text columns

-Examples:

-Customer Name, City, Product Category, Employee Name, Brand, HQ, Region.
+1. Contains descriptive text columns like Customer Name, City, Product Category, Employee Name, Brand, HQ, Region.

-2. Does not grow frequently

-Only changes when new customers, products, or employees are added.
+2. Does not grow frequently - Only changes when new customers, products, or employees are added.

-3. Has a Primary Key

-Example: CustomerID, ProductID

-This key connects to the Fact table.
+3. Has a Primary Key - This key connects to the Fact table.

-4. Used in slicers and filters

-Whenever we put something in:

-Slicer → HQ

-Filter → Category

-Axis → Month

-We are using a dimension table.

 Types :

-1. Conformed Dimension

-A Conformed Dimension is a dimension table that is shared across multiple fact tables.
+1. Conformed Dimension - It is a dimension table that is shared across multiple fact tables.

-Why this is used?

-Because multiple reports should slice data in the same way.

 Example: